muhammadk1607/muhammadk1607/README.md

   I like programming because I am a natural problem solver.
 </p>
 <p align='center'>
-  I am most familiar and experienced with Ruby on Rails framework with which I have three years of professional experience I’ve created a handful of web applications with Flask, FastApi, Django and Express.js.
+  I am most familiar and experienced with Ruby on Rails framework with which I have three years of professional experience.
+  I’ve created a handful of web applications with Flask, FastApi, Django and Express.js.
   I have adequate knowledge of relational databases.
 I have worked extensively with both NoSQL and SQL databases.
 </p>